 The nutrient recovery rate is the ratio of the amount of nutrient in the harvested crop to the amount of nutrient applied.
 Partial recovery occurs when the amount applied exceeds the amount removed.
 For corn, nitrogen recovery efficiency increased from 73 percent in 1996 to 81 percent 2010, while phosphate recovery hovered near 100 percent.
 For soybeans, phosphate recovery is above 100 percent, suggesting that phosphates are actually mined from the soil.
 Continued plant mining of phosphate may reduce soil productivity in the long-run.

 Yield increase is the major factor in improving nutrient use efficiency in corn because higher yield results in more nutrients removed from the soil and thus reduce nutrient losses.
-Yields (and efficiency) have benefited from increased crop rotation (corn planted after soybeans), soil testing for nitrogen, use of genetically engineered (GE) seeds to reduce pest damage, and adoption of precision technology (like yield monitors and soil map).
+Yields (and efficiency) have benefited from increased crop rotation (corn planted after soybeans), soil testing for nitrogen, use of genetically engineered (GE) seeds to reduce pest damage, and adoption of precision technology (like yield monitors and soil mapping).

 Farmers Are Reducing Planted Acres With Excess Nutrient Use For Most Crops